1st Punjab Regiment: Second World War

 During the Second World War, the 1st Punjab Regiment suffered a total of 5510 casualties, including 1291 killed.
 The 2nd Battalion received more gallantry awards than any other unit of the Indian Army.
-These included a posthumous Victoria Cross to Subedar Ram Sarup Singh for gallantry in action on Kennedy Peak in Burma in 1944.
+These included a posthumous Victoria Cross to Subedar Ram Sarup Singh for gallantry in action on Kennedy Peak in Burma in 1944, and a Distinguished Service Order to Lieutenant Colonel Sarbjit Singh Kalha for his actions on the Ngakyedauk Pass in Burma in 1944.
 The 3rd Battalion was nominated for parachute training in June 1946 to join the 2nd Indian Airborne Division.
 However, soon after completing its training in 1947, the 3rd (Para) Battalion 1st Punjab Regiment was engaged in quelling communal riots and in July, was detailed to join the Punjab Boundary Force, formed to keep the peace on the new East-West Punjab border.
 The 5th Battalion was sent to Japan as part of the British Commonwealth Occupation Force.

 Post-independence history

 On the independence of Pakistan in 1947, the 1st Punjab Regiment was allotted to Pakistan Army.
 At the time, the active battalions were 1st, 2nd, 3rd, 5th and 7th.
 Sikhs and Rajputs were transferred to the Indian Army and the regiment's new class composition was fixed as Punjabis and Pathans.
 In November, Field Marshal Sir Claude Auchinleck, Supreme Commander of the Indian and Pakistan Armies was appointed Colonel of the 1st Punjab Regiment and the regiment was authorized to wear a grass-green hackle with regimental berets.
 In 1948, the 14th Battalion was re-raised in response to the war with India in Kashmir, where the 2nd Battalion again distinguished itself and Captain Muhammad Sarwar became the first recipient of Nishan-i-Haider, Pakistan's highest gallantry award.
 In 1956, a major reorganization was undertaken in the Pakistan Army and larger infantry groups were created by amalgamating the existing infantry regiments.
 As a result, the 1st Punjab Regiment was amalgamated with the 14th, 15th and 16th Punjab Regiments to form one large Punjab Regiment.
 The four regimental centres were also merged and the combined centre moved to Mardan.
 The line up of the new regiment was: